-Each state requires healthcare workers to have a local license and certification before they can start working in a healthcare facility within the state.
+Each state requires healthcare workers to have a license and certification before they can start working in a healthcare facility.
 However, some states have license reciprocity arrangements to make working in other states easier.

-Where available, CNAs can apply for reciprocity arrangements for member states so they do not have to take the licensure examination in their new state of employment.
+Where available, CNAs can apply for reciprocity arrangements.
+If you move to a state that participates in this program, you would not have to retake the licensure examination.
 Otherwise, the process can be time-consuming when an individual relocates to another state.

 To complete the application for reciprocity, be ready for the following requirements:

 - Complete the application for Enrollment By Reciprocity

 - Have a copy of your driver’s license